Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size: Introduction

 In the above sums $\mathcal{E}(\w)\subset\Lw\times\Lw$ denotes a suitable set of short-range edges (for instance the Voronoi neighbors; see Definition \ref{defgoodedges} for general assumptions).
 Our main result (Theorem \ref{MSapprox}) reads as follows: Assuming the random graph $(\mathcal{L},\mathcal{E})$ to be stationary, ergodic and isotropic in distribution (for a precise definition see Section \ref{subsec:stochlatt}) there exist two positive constants $c_1,c_2$ such that with full probability the functionals $F_{\e}(\w)$ $\Gamma$-converge to the deterministic functional

 Some remarks are in order: \begin{enumerate}[label=(\roman*)] \item A point process that satisfies all our assumptions is given by the random parking process \cite{glpe,Pe}. \item The coefficients $c_1$ and $c_2$ are not given in a closed form but can be estimated by solving two asymptotic minimization problems (see Section \ref{s.presentation}).
-Moreover, their ratio can be tuned via the parameter $\beta$ since $c_2$ is proportional to $\beta$, while $c_1$ does depend only on the graph $(\mathcal{L},\mathcal{E})$. \item Our approach requires to determine only the Voronoi neighbors, but no volume of cells or other related geometric quantities.
+Moreover, their ratio can be tuned via the parameter $\beta$ since $c_2$ is proportional to $\beta$, while $c_1$ does depend only on the graph $(\mathcal{L},\mathcal{E})$. \item Our approach requires to determine only the Voronoi neighbors, but not the volume of teh Voronoi cells or other related geometric quantities.
 One can also avoid the determination of the Voronoi neighbors using a $k$-NN algorithm with a sufficiently large $k$ (see also the discussion in \cite[Remark 2.7]{R18}). \item In the definition of the discrete approximation \eqref{eq:introdefF}, \eqref{eq:introdefbulk}, \eqref{eq:introdefsurf}, we have taken the mesh-size equal to $\e$.
-Except for the value of the constant $c_2$, the above result and the analysis of this paper remain unchanged if we consider a mesh-size that is only proportional to $\e$ (see also Theorem \ref{t.representationl}). \item The addition of a fidelity term of the form
+Except for the value of the constant $c_2$, the above result and the analysis of this paper remain unchanged if we consider a mesh-size that is only proportional to $\e$ (see also Theorem \ref{t.representationl}).
+Interestingly, this is the largest possible discretization scale for which the $\Gamma$-limit is of Mumford-Shah type (see Corollary \ref{c.optimal} and the discussion below). \item The addition of a fidelity term of the form

 to the discrete approximations $F_{\e}(\w)(u,v)$ can be analyzed exactly as in \cite[Theorem 3.8]{R18} and leads to an additive term $c_3\int_D|u-g|^2\dx$ in the limit functional, provided the discrete approximation $g_{\e}$ of $g$ converges in $L^2(D)$.
 Moreover, under this assumption the global minimizers of the modified discrete functionals converge in $L^2(D)$ to the minimizers of the new limit functional